 Filing the Lawsuit

 Once your lawyer collects initial evidence, they will formally file your lawsuit against the medical professionals responsible.
 You will become the plaintiff, and the doctor and/or hospital will become the defendant.

-The initial demand letter will outline why the defendants are responsible for the injury and ask them to pay compensation to the plaintiff for damages.
+The initial demand letter will outline why the defendants are responsible for the injury and ask them to compensate the plaintiff for damages.

 The defendants generally have around 30 days to respond to the complaint.
-If they refuse to pay, the lawsuit will move onto the next phase.
+The lawsuit will move to the next phase if they refuse to pay.

 You will not have to worry about filing your lawsuit on your own, as your cerebral palsy lawyer will take care of it for you.

 During the discovery process, your lawyer will collect more evidence proving your child’s cerebral palsy was caused by acts of medical negligence.
-This evidence may include more medical records, as well as testimonies from loved ones and medical experts.
+This evidence may include more medical records and testimonies from loved ones and medical experts.